Mesothelioma and Asbestos in Australia

 - Midalco Pty Ltd. Midalco was formerly known as the Australian Blue Asbestos Pty Ltd

-Anyone employed by one of these companies, and their family members, could have suffered asbestos exposure.
+Anyone employed by one of these companies and their family members could have suffered asbestos exposure.

 Anyone who worked in specific industries was also put at risk of asbestos exposure.
 Workers with the most significant risk include carpenters and construction workers, miners, power plant workers, textile factory workers, shipbuilders, naval workers, railway workers, auto mechanics, boiler workers, electricians, plumbers, telecommunication workers, and metal workers.

 Residents near these factories and mines may also have been exposed to asbestos, even though they never handled it directly.
-Buildings constructed before 1990 probably contain asbestos in construction materials.

 If these materials deteriorate or are disturbed by repair work or renovation, the fibers can come loose and contaminate the air.
 Asbestos is commonly found in roofing, gables, eaves, vinyl, carpet underlay, gutters, sheds, fencing, imitation brick cladding, window putty, expansion joists, formed concrete, and insulation.

-Regulations and Lawsuits
+Australia Asbestos Regulations and Lawsuits

 In 1998, New South Wales enacted the country’s first laws to protect victims of asbestos exposure.
 In 2003, the Australian government banned all types of asbestos.